rmccrear/BinaryFlipCards/replit.md

 ## Overview

-This is a full-stack web application built as an interactive binary number learning game.
+This is a simplified vanilla JavaScript web application built as an interactive binary number learning game.
 The application teaches users how binary numbers work through a card-flipping game where players match decimal target numbers by selecting the correct combination of binary place values (powers of 2).

 ## User Preferences